 PCI DSS stands for Payment Card Industry Data Security Standard.
 It was developed by the major credit card companies as a guideline to help organizations that process, store or transmit card payments.
 The program helps prevent fraud, hacking, identity theft and various other security vulnerabilities and threats.

 By complying with the PCI DSS, your business may avoid fines, audits and possibly losing the ability to process credit card payments altogether.
-At the same time, you are communicating to your valued customers that safeguarding their credit card and personal information is a top priority.
+At the same time, you are communicating with your valued customers that safeguarding their credit card and personal information is a top priority.

-Card Systems is proud to announce our dedication in helping our valued merchants.
+Card Systems is proud to announce our dedication to helping our valued merchants.
 As one of our valued merchants, you are automatically enrolled in the Card Systems Merchant Security Program.
 The purpose of this program is to provide Payment Card Industry Data Security Standard (PCI DSS) compliance solutions for all of our merchants that process credit card payments.

 How do I get started?
 To help facilitate compliance validation, our clients will have access to all of the services required for validating compliance through the PCI compliance partner.
 This is an online compliance portal providing merchants access to the Self-Assessment Questionnaire and Network Vulnerability Scanning.
 It simplifies the compliance process for you by pre-populating answers in the Self Assessment Questionnaire based on some preliminary questions that you will answer about your business.